TampaDevs/mentorship.tampa.dev/README.md

   pnpm run typecheck
   ```

+## Deployment
+The platform can be deployed using scalable cloud solutions, with [Vercel](https://vercel.com) recommended for frontend deployment and [Railway](https://railway.app) or AWS for backend services, supporting easy scaling.

 ## How to Contribute
 We welcome contributions to the Tampa Devs Mentorship Platform!
 Please feel free to fork the repository, submit pull requests, and help enhance the mentorship experience for the tech community.